alexaguileralopez/multinational-retail-data-centralisation/README.md

 ## SETTING UP pgAdmin4

 The first step is to set up a new database within pgadmin4, and name it sales_data.
 This is the database that will store the extracted information.
+Here, the STAR based schema will be created and the information will be managed.

 ## data_extraction.py